Anisotropic Green Coordinates: Introduction

 \section{Introduction}

 Space deformation is a basic problem in geometric modeling.
 Instead of directly modifying the object surface, space deformation treats the surface as an embedding in the ambient space and deforms the space through deformation handles~\cite{2009VariationalGC}.
-Cage-based deformation is a typical example in which the embedded object deforms according to the manipulation of the source cage to the target cage.
+Cage-based deformation is a typical example in which the embedded object deforms according to the manipulation of the cage~\cite{2024Survey}.
 For each point $\eta$ within the cage, a series of functions $\phi_{i}(\eta)$ is constructed for each cage vertex $\mathbf{v}_i$.
 These functions satisfy the partition of unity property, $\sum_{i=1}^{n}{\phi_{i}(\eta)}=1$, and the linear reproduction property $\eta=\sum_{i=1}^{n}{\phi_{i}(\eta)} \mathbf{v}_i$.
-The functions $\phi_{i}(\eta)$ are always called the Generalized Barycentric Coordinates (GBC)~\cite{2015ReviewBarycentric, 2017HormannBarycentric}.
+The functions $\phi_{i}(\eta)$ are commonly called the Generalized Barycentric Coordinates (GBC)~\cite{2015ReviewBarycentric, 2017HormannBarycentric}.